 - 1. Attendance is mandatory for all exams. - 2.
-Students are expected to take examinations at designated time. - 3.
-Students will clear desk and surrounding area of all materials, binders, backpacks, etc. (other than a pencil/pen) prior to exam. - 4.
+Students are expected to take examinations at designated time and date.

+- 3. Students will clear their desks and the surrounding areas of all materials, binders, backpacks, etc. (other than a pencil/pen) prior to an exam. - 4.
 Students are responsible for properly marking the answers on the computer. - 5.
-Students who arrive late to an exam will not be given additional time. - 6.
+At the instructor's discretion, students will be allowed to enter after the start of an examination but no extra time will be allotted. - 6.
 Students must not communicate with each other in any way during an exam. - 7.
 Students must submit all exam materials to the instructor when finished with the exam and before leaving the room. - 8.
-The use of unauthorized technology assistance including smart phones, during an exam will be treated as a form of academic dishonesty (Academic Dishonesty Policy, page 36) and could result in dismissal from the Program. - 9.
+The use of unauthorized technology assistance including smartphones, during an exam will be treated as a form of academic dishonesty (Academic Dishonesty Policy, page 37) and could result in dismissal from the Program. - 9.
 All exams will be monitored by cameras and, if necessary, recordings will be made. - 10.
 Students will not be permitted to use the restroom during exams, except in extreme emergencies. - 11.
 Students may not re-enter the room after they have completed the exam. - 12.
 In the event of an illness, the student must contact the PA office (740-376-4458), BEFORE the test begins. - 13.
 If a student misses an exam due to an excused illness or personal crisis, a make-up exam will be offered to the student on the first day back in classes. - 14.
-Exam feedback will be provided to students within 24 hours of the exam. - 15.
+Exam feedback (individual grade and the incorrect questions) will be provided in class through ExamSoft to students within 24 hours of the exam. - 15.
 Questions and/or discrepancies regarding an exam should be respectfully addressed to the Course Coordinator and/or faculty member responsible for the exam question.
-Students should be prepared to provide proof of discrepancy in writing by citing and listing references. - 16.
+Students should be prepared to provide proof of discrepancy in writing by citing and listing references.
+Question challenges will only be accepted for 48 hours after the review. - 16.
 Changes in exam scores will be made at the discretion of the Course Coordinator and/or faculty member responsible for the exam question. - 17.
-Review sessions are at the discretion of the course coordinator.
+Review sessions are at the discretion of the Course Coordinator. - 18.
+Under no circumstance should a student attempt to "copy" (written, screenshot, photograph, etc.) any released exam feedback.
+Such actions would fall under the "Academic Dishonesty" section of this Handbook and result in disciplinary action.